-Are you considering applying to one of Columbia University's PhD or DMA programs in Music (Historical Musicology, Music Theory, Ethnomusicology, or Composition)* in 2016 (for matriculation in Fall, 2017)?
+Are you considering applying to one of Columbia University's PhD or DMA programs in Music (Historical Musicology, Music Theory, Ethnomusicology, or Composition)?

 If so, please make sure you read the information below carefully and before contacting anyone in the Department.

 Important Notice to Prospective Applicants (Posted Fall 2017): The Columbia Ethnomusicology PhD program admits cohorts in two out of each three years.
 We will next admit a cohort for matriculation in 2019 (with applications due in mid-December of 2018).
 We are NOT admitting a cohort in this year's cycle (Fall 2017 applications for 2018 matriculation), although the other doctoral programs in the department will be accepting applications.

 Please note that in general we discourage campus visits by prospective PhD students during years we don't admit (such as this year).